juntao/arenztopia/content/tourism.md

 ## Hotels

 Hotel De Luxe $$$ The Hotel De Luxe is the top hotel in Arenztopia City.
 Although very expensive (750-1000$ per night), it comes with spectacular veiws over the city and bay.
 This hotel is top-of-the-line luxurious.
 The suites have marble bathrooms, velvet rugs, memory-foam king-size beds, and 4 rooms, plus super fast on-demand room service.
-[Click here to see a photo](screenshot-2020-03-23-at-1.00.34-pm)
 *1602 Longhorn Street*